JoseDiazCodes/demoDayProject/README.md

 ## Project Vision and Mission

-> **AI-Powered Study Buddy** aims to democratize education, offering a personalized and adaptive learning solution for middle and high school students.
+> **KnowledgeNinja** aims to democratize education, offering a personalized and adaptive learning solution for middle and high school students.
 With my background as an early education teacher, I've witnessed firsthand the gaps in the public educational system — and this project is my endeavor to bridge those gaps, ensuring that quality education is accessible and effective for every student.

 ---